litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 1. Deploy your token contract
 2. Update `src/lib/constants.ts` with token details
 3. Add to `SUPPORTED_TOKENS` array
-4. The FundingGuide component will automatically include it
+4. The ERC20FundingGuide component will automatically include it

 ### Testing Signer Management